Work alongside your studies and become a registered nurse with our degree apprenticeship in Nursing.

 What will I study?

-This apprenticeship has been developed with service providers and service users to deliver contemporary, evidence-based nursing education.
-We ensure that our graduates are fit for practice in evolving and dynamic health care services, within the public, charitable, and private sectors.
+This apprenticeship has been developed with service providers, service users, and current apprentices to deliver contemporary, evidence-based nursing education.
+We ensure that our graduates are fit for practice in evolving and dynamic health care services, within the public, charitable and private sectors.

-The Registered Nurse Degree Apprenticeship is a 4-year course that runs over 45 weeks per year.
+The Registered Nurse Degree Apprenticeship is a four-year programme.
 As an adult nurse you will require a wide range of theoretical and clinical knowledge to practice safely and effectively.
-There is an equal division between theory focused learning (2300 hours) and practice learning (2300 hours).
+There is an equal division between theory focused learning (2,300 hours) and practice learning (2,300 hours).

 • applied anatomy and physiology

-The course has been designed so that you will have at least one study day per week throughout the course to undertake the theoretical element of it.
-These days will either be used to undertake activities such as attend formal sessions at University, or attend online classes via a virtual classroom, complete directed learning activities, join learning support sessions, and complete assignments.
+The course has been designed so that you will have at least one study day per week throughout it’s duration to undertake the theoretical element of it.
+These days will either be used to undertake activities such as attend formal sessions at University, or attend online classes via a virtual classroom, complete directed learning activities, join learning support sessions and complete assignments.

 Modules